iamnotgoodatprogrammingplshelp/default_stock_app/README.md

   Optimized for both desktop and mobile devices

 * **Customizable Template**
-  Designed to be easily modified for your own financial or trading application.
+  Designed to be easily modified for your own financial or trading application

 * **Planned Features**